aaronralls/aaronralls.github.io/_posts/2019-01-10-how-to-start-a-blog-for-free.md

 When you work with your files you keep them in a repository for safe keeping.

 There is a lot you can dive into with Git and you only need the basics to use GitHub Pages.
-If you want to learn more check our Git and version control check out this [site][GitTrainingLink].
+If you want to learn more check out Git and version control check out this [site][GitTrainingLink].

 ## What is GitHub